MORE QUOTES FROM OUR

 Gave him full alcohol, he turns around and sells it

-and then it was a place where we've had problems in
+and then it was a place where we've had problems in the past

 and every now and then it comes back again.